shinjitumala/karting/circuits/ooimazda_kartland.md

 - Reservation required (the day before)

 - Not listed on the website: On customer appreciation days, N32/T4 has been reduced to ¥8,000.

+##### Class Divisions (Examples)
+Depending on the crowdedness, the time available for riding can vary significantly.
+Based on experience, afternoons tend to be busier than mornings.
+Additionally, there are rarely other beginner groups in the morning, so there is a high chance of everyone being together in the beginner class.

+- Morning 09:00-11:30 with 2 classes (Beginner, Expert), 20-minute rotations until 11:10, then 10-minute rotations, effectively about 01:20 minutes of riding.
+- Afternoon 13:00-16:30 with 3 classes (Beginner, Junior, Expert), 20-minute rotations until 16:00, then 10-minute rotations, effectively about 01:10 minutes of riding.

 #### Group Packs
 Practice 7 minutes, Qualifying 7 minutes, Final 10 Lap, Award Ceremony